Mishalzeera/the-money-manager/TESTING.md

 There was simply no other way of testing the correct values and data-types other than sending them to a template and trying to get them to render right.
-Sometimes the issues were with the intial form settings, and sometimes with the author trying to convert the data in the backend.
+Sometimes the issues were with the intial form settings, and sometimes with myself trying to convert the data in the backend.
 It was found to be much easier to fix in the templates themselves using Jinja calculation methods.

 Introducing media files caused the database to create its own collections to